UstDoesTech/ust-blog/content/posts/governance/metadata-with-a-french-accent/index.md

 - Is this data subject to GDPR?
 - What retention policies apply to this data?
 - Who is accountable for compliance?
+- What commitments does it uphold? e.g., SLAs

 Policies and regulations are essential for effective data governance.
 They are often seen as a burden, but they are expressions of devoir.